 As the gap between the ‘haves’ and the ‘have nots’ remains and in some cases continues to widen, f40 is campaigning to change the way the government allocates funding to local authorities and schools.
-The Group has the support of MPs, councillors, education directors, governors, head teachers, parents and teaching union representatives. f40 currently has 42 member authorities representing 2,817,857 pupils (35.9% of the total in England) in 9,002 schools (41%).
+The Group has the support of MPs, councillors, education directors, governors, head teachers, parents and teaching union representatives. f40 currently has 41 member authorities representing over 2.83 million pupils (around 35% of the total in England) in 9,099 schools (41%).

 f40, which represents forty two of the lowest-funded education authorities in England, has campaigned for two decades for a new, fairer funding formula for the country’s schools.

 As a result of our high profile campaigning, it is now accepted by most commentators that the existing school funding model is a mess.
 Funding for individual schools with similar pupil characteristics is inconsistent and unfair.